 #3Cleaning your gutters

-Did you know you can also clean your gutters with a BGE 71?
+Did you know you can also clean your gutters with an BGE 71?
 The STIHL gutter cleaning kit attaches to the BGE 71 so that you can easily reach and clear blocked gutters.
-We do not sell this directly online, but it is available to buy from our approved STIHL dealers.
-Find your nearest STIHL dealer.

 |Power output kW||1.1|